SaiAnjan/portfoliov1/Report/Report Stage 0.md

 I visited Vijayawada Junction's Enquiry counter and sat inside the counter to interact with the staff and get to know how do they work.
 I came to know that there are 30 topics of the enquiry from which any question can be asked and can facilitate all the questions about Railways:

 ![Report%20Stage%200/IMG_4402.jpg](Report%20Stage%200/IMG_4402.jpg)

+The different forms of information sources on the platform or near the concourses at most of the stations in the country are:
 ![Report%20Stage%200/IMG_4402.jpg](Report%20Stage%200/LED.png)
+These are the LED Borads which contain the Arrival and Departure information of trains.
+These come from the national train database which is the same accross all stations in India.
 ![Report%20Stage%200/IMG_4402.jpg](Report%20Stage%200/TV.png)
+These TV Displaysa are also the same as the above LED Borads.
+These will be installed in every platform of the station.
 ![Report%20Stage%200/IMG_4402.jpg](Report%20Stage%200/Fare.png)
 ![Report%20Stage%200/IMG_4402.jpg](Report%20Stage%200/Self.png)
 ![Report%20Stage%200/IMG_4402.jpg](Report%20Stage%200/ATVM.png)